Preheat the oven to 375 degrees F.

 In a small bowl, combine 2 tablespoons Kirsch, 1 1/2 tablespoons sugar, and the corn flour.
 Add a pinch lemon zest and a pinch of cinnamon to the bowl, and stir to combine.
 In a small saucepan, bring to a boil the remaining 4 tablespoons Kirsch.
 Reduce the heat to medium, add the sugar mixture, and stir.
 Then add the cherries, stir again, and heat through.
 Remove from the heat, pour into a bowl, and let cool.

 Cut the cake into 3 layers.
 Spread the melted chocolate evenly over the bottom layer, and place it in the refrigerator to cool and harden slightly.
-Meanwhile, make the whipped cream and the syrup.
+Meanwhile, make the Whipped Cream and the Syrup.

-For the syrup, combine 1 1/2 cups water and 3/4 cup sugar in a small saucepan.
+Combine 1 1/2 cups water and 3/4 cup sugar in a small saucepan.
 Bring to a boil, stirring constantly.
 When mixture is boiling and sugar has totally dissolved, remove the pan from the heat and add the Kirsch, and stir to combine.

 Recipe courtesy of Mr. Holz, Baker, Konditorei Backerei, Baiersbronn